Custom Archival Matting

 The mats purpose, often being art in and of itself, is to create a complimentary enclosure for art.

-French matting at Images and Details Framing is all done meticulously by hand.
+French matting at Images & Details is all done meticulously by hand.
 With over 20 years of experience, we use special ink pens to create lines around the perimeter of the artwork.
 We work tediously and painstakingly to create the delicate artwork and ensure the quality is superior.

 Only one in ten professional framers are artisans and create mat details by hand.
 This is an art form in it’s own right.
 The colors from the artwork are replicated and used when creating the mat decor.
 Often a watercolor wash is used between some of the lines on the mat to enhance the mat.
 Another option is to use marbleized papers as an addition to the mat to create depth, texture, and color.